 Tip 1 – Cook the cobs together in the soup

 If you’re using fresh corn on the cob to make this recipe, do not discard the cobs!
-Make sure to add them to the soup while cooking as they release delicious flavors and sweetness to the soup.
+Add them to the soup while cooking as they release delicious flavors and sweetness into the soup.

 Tip 2 – Use water for the soup

-If you prefer a strong corn flavor in your soup, I highly recommend using water for the soup and getting the maximum corn flavor out of the corn kernels.
+If you prefer a strong corn flavor in your soup, I highly recommend using water to maximize the corn flavor from the corn kernels.

-Some other recipes for corn soup/corn potage recommend using vegetable or chicken broth or bouillon and I’ve tried them, but being a purist I stick to using ONLY water to extract the sweet corn flavor for pure undiluted taste.
+Some other recipes for corn soup/corn potage recommend using vegetable or chicken broth or bouillon.
+I’ve tried them, but as a purist, I stick to using ONLY water to extract the sweet corn flavor for a pure, undiluted taste.

 Tip 3 – Adjust the ratio of creaminess with milk and heavy cream

-I assume most of us prefer rich and creamy soup, but not everyone can afford to get extra calories from heavy cream.
+Most of us prefer rich and creamy soup, but not everyone can afford the extra calories from heavy cream.
 It’s entirely up to you how much heavy cream you want to add to this recipe.
 Feel free to adjust the ratio of heavy cream and milk for the 2 cups you add to the soup.

 Which Do You Prefer: Corn Soup or Corn Potage?

-When comes to the texture, you can choose to blend the corn kernels and strain, blend but not strain, or keep the corn kernels as they are.
+When it comes to texture, you can choose to blend the corn kernels and strain, blend but not strain, or keep the corn kernels as they are.
 It’s really a personal preference.

 For those who have tried corn potage in Japan and love it, I’m sure you would prefer following today’s method.